 Cash box proceeds should be controlled and processed in the same manner as other cash receipts.
 If the cash balance at the end of day exceeds \$500, a bank deposit should be made the same day.
 Otherwise, all bank deposits should be made by the last business day of the week.
 No funds should be left in the cash box.

-A sample cash count form is provided on the following page, and can be downloaded in Microsoft Excel format by clicking here.
+A sample cash count form can be downloaded in Microsoft Word format by clicking here.